 If you’re wondering what’s the downside to using Instagram Ads, well…

-Instagram is primarily an image-based platform, meaning that your ad copy and your CTA might get missed.
+Instagram is primarily an image-based platform, meaning your ad copy and CTA might be missed.
 Products with a strong visual appeal should do well, but campaigns that need content and context might need to up their game to get the engagement they’re looking for.

 The iOS update affecting Facebook also affects Instagram, meaning less reliable targeting for advertisers using Instagram.

 Once again, the issue of fake engagement and bot accounts remains a concern on Instagram, with around 1 in ten Instagram users thought to be fake.